chb/indivo_server/doc/sphinx/source/data-models/index.rst

    :param Carenet carenet: the Carenet via which the objects have been retrieved, if available.
    :rtype: string

-.. py:function:: to_rdf(queryset, result_count, record=None, carenet=None)
+.. py:function:: to_rdf(query, record=None, carenet=None)

-   returns an RDF/XML string representing the model objects in *queryset*.
+   returns an RDF/XML string representing the model objects in *query.results*.

-   :param QuerySet queryset: the objects to serialize
-   :param integer result_count: the total number of items in *queryset*
+   :param FactQuery query: the Indivo FactQuery, containing the results and query options
    :param Record record: the patient record that the objects belong to, if available.
    :param Carenet carenet: the Carenet via which the objects have been retrieved, if available.
    :rtype: string